pimlock/s3-uncompressor-sam/README.md

 * as `export AWS_ACCESS_KEY_ID=""; export AWS_SECRET_ACCESS_KEY=""`
 * stored in `~/.aws/credentials`

+Create required S3 buckets:

+1. Where CloudFormation will upload Lambda code to (`CODE_DEPLOYMENT_BUCKET`)
+2. Where Lambda will uncompress files to (`UNCOMPRESSOR_DESTINATION_BUCKET`).
+    * You can skip this step, in which case files will be uncompressed to the bucket where they were uploaded.

 ```bash
 # this bucket is where the zip file with AWSLambda code will be uploaded (it's used by CloudFormation to deploy Lambda)
 export CODE_DEPLOYMENT_BUCKET=my-bucket